alchemical-lich/alchemical-lich.github.io/_posts/2022-11-25-cairn-damage.md

 # Conclusion

 - BX and 5e are remarkably similar in terms of offensive and net damage scaling.
 5e has a bad reputation for slow combat and HP bloat.
-I am not sure of that is warranted, at least in terms of the HP-damage balance.
+I am not sure of that is warranted, at least in terms of the HP-damage balance (and I used a pretty basic 5e Fighter--a minimally optimized character would end combats even quicker).
 In terms of mechanically hacking down a monster, 5e is very comparable to BX (to which you might say: yes!
 BX can be super whiffy and sluggish when facing high HP monsters).

 - The DCC Warrior is an absolute killing machine!
 No wonder I like this class so much.